 There are two car ferry companies running regular services to Koh Chang from piers on the mainland.
-These are ‘Ferry Koh Chang’ and ‘Centrepoint Ferry’ that run from piers about 5Km apart near the village of Laem Ngop.
+These are ‘Ferry Koh Chang’ and ‘Trat Ferry’.
+They operate from piers at small ports which are about 5Km apart, near the village of Laem Ngop, Trat.
 Also on the same stretch of coastline is Krom Luang pier which is used by the speedboats to Koh Mak.

-The ferries dock on Koh Chang at two different points.
-Ferry Koh Chang has the shortest crossing and heads to Ao Sapporot pier on the northeast coast of the island whereas Centrepoint ferry moors at their pier in Dan Kao, a couple of kilometres south.
+The ferries dock on Koh Chang at two different ports.
+Ferry Koh Chang has the shortest crossing and heads to Ao Sapporot pier on the northeast coast of the island.
+Whereas Trat Ferry (Centrepoint) moors at their pier in Dan Kao, a couple of kilometres to the south.

 Buses from Bangkok to Laem Ngop will drop passengers off at both the ferry piers.
 Trat town is roughly 20 Kilometres away but there are ‘songtaews’ (shared pick up truck taxis) available from both Trat bus station and the town centre to the piers for around 50 – 60 Baht per person.
 These don’t run to fixed schedules and will depart when they are full.